For many parents, one pathway to helping their children succeed is through education; however, the price of college has seen consistent upward ticks.

 What are qualified and unqualified expenses for 529 plans?

 The IRS sets specific restrictions on how the funds in your 529 plans can be used.
-You can still withdraw money to use on unqualified expenses; however, these withdrawals are subject to state and federal taxes, and you may have to pay an additional 10% penalty on the earnings.
+You still can withdraw money to use on unqualified expenses; however, these withdrawals are subject to state and federal taxes, and you may have to pay an additional 10% penalty on the earnings.

 Qualified expenses include: